Peter Menzies Jr.: Life and career

-Menzies was born in Sydney, Australia.
+Menzies was born in Sydney.
 He was introduced to the film industry by his father, director and cinematographer Peter Menzies Sr. He started as a camera loader and worked his way through the ranks in commercials and features as a camera assistant and later as an operator, working regularly under DPs David Gribble and Russell Boyd.
 He made his debut as cinematographer on White Sands, a crime film directed by Roger Donaldson and starring Willem Dafoe.

 Since then, Menzies has worked mostly on action films like Die Hard with a Vengeance, Hard Rain and Shooter.
-He has collaborated with directors like John Singleton, Bruce Beresford, David Nutter, Simon West, John McTiernan, and Joel Schumacher.

-Menzies is a member of the Academy of Motion Picture Arts and Sciences, and is the Chairman of the Board for the Grand Jury of the Cordillera International Film Festival in Reno/Tahoe Nevada.
+Menzies became a member of the Australian Cinematographers Society in 1996, and the American Society of Cinematographers in 2024.
+He is also a member of the Academy of Motion Picture Arts and Sciences, and is the Chairman of the Board for the Grand Jury of the Cordillera International Film Festival in Reno/Tahoe Nevada.